survivejs/webpack-book/manuscript/extending/02_plugins.md

 T> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
 It contains the infrastructure used to develop official webpack loaders and plugins.

+T> To understand the plugin flow in detail, see [Under the hood webpack: core library behind the event-driven architecture](https://codecrumbs.io/stories/webpack-tapable-core) for specific analysis.

 ## Setting up a development environment

 Since plugins have to be run against webpack, you have to set up one to run a demo plugin that will be developed further: